Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single sentence with no wasted words.
-However, its brevity comes at the cost of missing critical information (parameter clarification, usage guidance).
-It is concise but not optimally informative.
+The description is a single concise sentence with no wasted words.
+However, the brevity sacrifices necessary detail, so it is efficient but not optimally informative.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.